Building

 make

-, some directories in .build/projects/\*
+After calling make, some directories in .build/projects/\* will be generated.

 All intermediate files, libraries and executables generated by the compiler will be inside this

-directory at any time is safe.
+.build directory structure.
+Deleting .build directory at any time is safe.

 make <configuration>

-Configuration is <platform>-<debug/release>[32/64]
+Configuration is <platform>-<debug/release>[32/64].
+For example:

 linux-release64, wasm-debug, wasm-release, osx-debug, osx-release, android-arm64-release, etc.

-General (Directly with GENie)¶
+General (Directly with GENie)

-Inspect the available options by invoking GENie with the --help
+Inspect the available options by invoking GENie with the --help option (where <platform> is linux, windows, or darwin):

 ../bx/tools/bin/<platform>/genie --help